 High alcohol drinks include whiskey, liquors, wines, and beers.
 The amount of alcohol for each drink is given in grams.
 While no official recommended daily intake (RDI) of alcohol is given, we chose to use 20 grams, which is equal to the amount of alcohol in one can of a normal beer (or 1 drink).
 So when you see the percent recommended daily intake (%RDI) it is the amount of alcohol in one drink.
 It is a bit of an underestimate to emphasize the need for moderation.

-The amount of alcohol a person can tolerate depends on a variety of factors, but the most important is their body size, weight, and amount of water in their body.
+The amount of alcohol a person can tolerate depends on a variety of factors, but the most important are their body size, weight, and the amount of water in their body.
 It is recommended that you consume alcohol with water and/or food.
 Below are the top 10 drinks highest in alcohol, with the %RDI, and amount of calories in each drink.